Estelus/API_Test_QA/README.md

 ## Setup

 1. Use JDK 20
 2. Start all test by using -mvn test
+3. To open a test report go to the following project directory: target/site/surefire-report.html and use internet browser